kaanguru/bandhorses.com/content/sr.md

 Although staking has already been introduced by the Beacon Chain, the Ethereum we use today will run in parallel for a period of time.
 One system secured by ETH, the other by computing power.
 This is until The Merge.

+#### BNH public minting starts; whenever the Ethereum Merge will be ready for the Mainnet release

 </div>
 </div>